z4c/django-undelete/README.md

 django-undelete
 ================

-UnDelete is a simple project that gives you access to a TrashableMixin meta model and some useful managers as well.
+UnDelete is a simple project that gives you access to a Trashable meta model and some useful managers as well.

-Much of the work is heavily derivative of Simon Willison's [post on the same topic](http://ltslashgt.com/2007/07/18/undelete-in-django/).
+Much of the work is heavily derivative of Simon Willison's [post on the same topic](http://ltslashgt.com/2007/07/18/undelete-in-django/), Colin Powell (https://github.com/powellc/django-undelete)‎

 Installation
 -------------